cran/taxonomizr/README.md

 ### Convert taxonomy to Newick tree

 This is probably only useful in a few specific cases but a convenience function `makeNewick` to convert taxonomy into a Newick tree is included.
-The function takes a matrix giving with columns corresponding to taxonomic categories and rows different to taxonomic assignments, e.g. the output from `condenseTaxa` or `getTaxonomy` and reduces it to a Newick formatted tree.
+The function takes a matrix with columns corresponding to taxonomic categories and rows corresponding to taxonomic assignments, e.g. the output from `condenseTaxa` or `getTaxonomy` or `normalizeTaxa` and reduces it to a Newick formatted tree.
 For example: